Rick's Daily Tips

 The email has the PayPal logo and email address on it, and $122.56 is exactly what I usually receive for one of my items after adding the flat-rate shipping fee.

-The thing is, the email said the money has been deducted from the buyer’s account and it will be placed in my account after the item has been shipped.
+The thing is, the email said the money has been deducted from the buyer’s account placed in escrow and it will be placed in my account after the item has been shipped.
 It also has a form for entering a UPS or FedEx tracking number.

-I logged into my PayPal account I can’t find anything related to this transaction the Transactions log.
+I logged into my PayPal account and I can’t find anything related to this transaction in the Transactions log.

 I’m at a loss as to what to do.
 If this is a legitimate order I want to ship the merchandise right away.
 But something just doesn’t seem right about this.